vikasgokavi/EC2-Webserver/README.md

 <img width="960" alt="Screenshot 2024-03-22 102333" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/12718b32-e932-47a8-bc9c-5a3b6a8a152a">

-18. Monitor the Instance​
+16. Monitor the Instance​

-Monitoring is an important part of maintaining the reliability, availability, and performance of your Amazon Elastic Compute Cloud (Amazon EC2) instances and your AWS solutions.​
+Monitoring is an important part of maintaining the reliability, availability, and performance of our Amazon Elastic Compute Cloud (Amazon EC2) instances and your AWS solutions.​

 Select the Status checks tab.​

-With instance status monitoring, you can quickly determine whether Amazon EC2 has detected any problems that might prevent your instances from running applications.
+With instance status monitoring, we can quickly determine whether Amazon EC2 has detected any problems that might prevent our instances from running applications.
 Amazon EC2 performs automated checks on every running EC2 instance to identify hardware and software issues.​

 Notice that both the System reachability and Instance reachability checks have passed.​

 <img width="960" alt="Screenshot 2024-03-22 103147" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/a4a817c4-396a-4c93-8db1-6f1c44fe82f0">

-19. Select the Monitoring tab.​
+17. Select the Monitoring tab.​

 This tab displays CloudWatch metrics for your instance.
 Currently, there are not many metrics to display because the instance was recently launched.​

 You can choose a graph to see an expanded view.​

 Amazon EC2 sends metrics to Amazon CloudWatch for your EC2 instances.
 Basic (five-minute) monitoring is enabled by default.
 You can enable detailed (one-minute) monitoring.​

 Select the Actions  menu (in the upper right of the console), choose Monitor and troubleshoot  and select Get system log.​

 Expected output:​
 Note: If you do not see a system log, wait a couple of minutes and refresh the log screen until it appears.​

 The System Log displays the console output of the instance, which is a valuable tool for problem diagnosis.
 It is especially useful for troubleshooting kernel problems and service configuration issues that could cause an instance to terminate or become unreachable before its SSH daemon can be started.​

 ​
 <img width="960" alt="Screenshot 2024-03-22 103543" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/fa5508ed-2085-46e1-ab34-3818c1455775">

-20. Select the  for Web Server, then select the Actions  menu, choose Monitor and troubleshoot  and select Get instance screenshot.​
+18. Select the  for Web Server, then select the Actions  menu, choose Monitor and troubleshoot  and select Get instance screenshot.​

  Expected output:​